-Ideal for: Honeymooners and milestone-anniversary travellers seeking the structural ultra-luxury safari benchmark; multi-property Singita-cluster circuit travellers; conservation-anchored safari travellers
+Ideal for: Honeymooners and milestone-anniversary travellers seeking the ultra-luxury safari benchmark; multi-property Singita-cluster circuit travellers; conservation-anchored safari travellers

 "On Kruger's N'wanetsi River concession, 15 contemporary suites, the design-led Singita property."